 Both operating and finance leases result in a right-of-use asset and a lease liability.
 The subsequent accounting for the two types of leases will be different (a topic we’ll cover in my next lease post).

 Leases between related parties will be classified just as any other lease will be.
-Companies will look to the legally enforceable terms and conditions of the lease to determine the whether a lease contract exists.
+Companies will look to the legally enforceable terms and conditions of the lease to determine whether a lease contract exists.
 If a lease contract exists, the agreement will be treated as a lease with the lessor reflecting a sale and the lessee capitalizing the related lease liability and right-of-use asset.

 We’ll continue this series of lease posts next week.
 So stay tuned.
-I invite your comments and questions.

 Get my free weekly accounting and auditing digest with the latest content.